Department website: https://www.uwplatt.edu/department/mechanical-industrial-engineering

 University of Wisconsin Platteville’s B.S. program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and the Program Criteria for Industrial and Similarly Named Engineering Programs.

 Industrial and systems engineering is concerned with the design, improvement and installation of integrated systems of people, materials and technology.
-Industrial and systems engineers combine a knowledge of mathematics, physical science and social science with the principles and methods of engineering analysis and design to predict system behavior and decision-making.
-They are employed by both manufacturing and services industries with many working in the domains of manufacturing, logistics and transportation, healthcare, energy, and finance.
+Industrial and systems engineers combine the knowledge of mathematics, physical science and social science with the principles and methods of engineering analysis and design to predict system behavior and decision-making.
+They are employed by both manufacturing and services industries with many working in the domains of manufacturing, healthcare, energy, finance, logistics and transportation.

 Industrial and systems engineers are generalists rather than specialists.
 Therefore, the Industrial and Systems Engineering curriculum at UW-Platteville covers a broad range of topics related to engineering practice.
 It includes study in engineering science topics as well as in the major areas within industrial and systems engineering.
 These areas include ergonomics, work design, systems design, facility design, inventory and production planning, quality, engineering management and continuous improvement.
-In addition, students are required to fulfill general university requirements in the humanities, physical sciences, social sciences and other areas.
+In addition, students are required to fulfill Core General Education Requirements and degree requirements.
 The main purpose of the Industrial and Systems Engineering curriculum is to prepare new engineers to practice at the frontiers of engineering knowledge and professional practice immediately after graduation.

 Program Educational Objectives